lextm/jekyll-theme-chirpy/_posts/2012-4-1-tritonmate-words-tips-on-sqlite-net-and-csharp-sqlite.md

 have too many features (which may not be useful for #SNMP) have dependency on the native SQLite driver (sqlite3.dll), which I hate a lot.
 #SNMP MIB Compiler is good at portable deployment.
 Currently, this compiler application can be zipped up and deployed because it is purely .NET.
-I don’t want to lose this nice feature due to migration to SQLite.
+I don't want to lose this nice feature due to migration to SQLite.

 # New Hope